Send in-app messages

 For more information, see Trigger in-app messages manually.

-When you turn on the manual mode:
+When you turn on manual mode:

-- The SDK displays an in-app message only when the host app calls the SDK's
+• The SDK displays an in-app message only when the host app calls the displayInAppMessage method.
+For more information, see Trigger in-app messages manually.

 What is background fetch or silent push for in-app messages?